keboola/component-email-smtp-sender/component_config/component_long_description.md

 **Attachments Config**
 - **Attachments Source** - `From Table`, `All Input Files`
 - **Attachments Column** - Attachments column name - json list containing input filenames, so that each recipient can receive a specific subset of attachments (Attachments Source = `From Table`)
-- **Shared attachments** - if checked, all non-template files in the files input mapping will be attached to the email for all recipients (Attachments Source = `All Input Files`)
+- **Shared attachments** - if checked, all non-template files in the files input mapping and tables from table input mapping will be attached to the email for all recipients (Attachments Source = `All Input Files`)

-**Dry Run** - if checked - emails are built, but not sent
+**Dry Run** - if checked - emails are built, but not sent **Continue On Error** - if not checked - first unsendable email will crash the component - results table will still be populated with sent emails detail

- - arbitrary number of attachment files - attachment can be of any file type (certain SMTP server providers forbid some types since they are considered potentially dangerous)
+ - arbitrary number of attachment files - attachments can be of any file type or simply tables in input mapping (certain SMTP server providers forbid some types since they are considered potentially dangerous)
 ## Required Input Tables
- - `arbitrary_table_name`
+ - `arbitrary_table_name` - should be selected in `Email Data Table Name` field

  **columns:**
  - recipient_email_address